kubernetes/community/kubernetes-repositories.md

 #### Rules

-   * For now all repos will live in github.com/kubernetes-sigs/<sig-name>-<project-name>, this may change in the future as we see how things work.
+   * For now all repos will live in github.com/kubernetes-sigs/\<sig-name\>_\<project-name\>, this may change in the future as we see how things work.
    * Must adopt the Kubernetes Code of Conduct
    * All code projects use the Apache License version 2.0.
-Documentation repositories should use the Creative Commons License version 4.0.
+Documentation repositories must use the Creative Commons License version 4.0.
    * Must adopt the CNCF CLA bot, merge bot and Kubernetes PR commands/bots.
    * All OWNERS of the project must also be active SIG members.
    * SIG membership must vote using lazy consensus to create a new repository
+   * SIG must already have identified all of their existing subprojects and code, with valid OWNERS files, in (sigs.yaml)[https://github.com/kubernetes/community/blob/master/sigs.yaml]

 ### Core Repositories